top of page

 Annual Income Needed to Achieve Self-Sufficiency

-The income calculated by the Self-Sufficiency Standard covers the bare minimum a household needs to cover their needs.
-It does not include the costs of things like travel or getting an ice cream cone with the family—things that add to Coloradans’ quality of life.
+The income calculated by the Self-Sufficiency Standard is the bare minimum a household needs to earn to cover basic needs.
+It does not include the costs of travel or getting ice cream with the family, things that add to Coloradans’ quality of life.

 Single parent family